-Training camp is still 28 days away from beginning for all teams, which usually determines multiple positional battles for teams ahead of the coming season.
-Still, rosters are mostly built, and preliminary pecking orders are in place, meaning we can take a stab at identifying true breakout players for 2024/25.
+We’re still 28 days away from most teams beginning training camp, which typically determines multiple positional battles for teams ahead of the coming season.
+Still, the majority of teams’ offseason roster moves have been completed and preliminary pecking orders are in place, meaning we can take a stab at identifying true breakout players for 2025/26.

 Luka Garza/Josh Minott, Boston Celtics

-The Celtics went out of their way to add both Garza and Minott to standard deals early in free agency after the Timberwolves declined options for both players.
-However, the Wolves opting to not bring them back isn’t an indictment, more of a testament to the win-now depth Minnesota built ahead of them.
+The Celtics went out of their way to add both Garza and Minott to standard deals early in free agency after the Timberwolves declined options on both players.
+However, the Wolves opting to not bring them back isn’t necessarily an indictment — more of a testament to the win-now depth Minnesota built ahead of them.

 Nigel Hayes-Davis, Phoenix Suns

 If there was an option to select “most likely to be this year’s Yabusele,” Hayes-Davis would have to rank near the top.
 Hayes-Davis established himself as one of the best international players after not playing in the league since 2017/18.
-The Suns gave him a standard guaranteed deal after he averaged 15.1 points for Fenerbahce.
-On a new-look Phoenix team, he’ll get plenty of chances to contribute.
+The Suns gave him a standard guaranteed deal after he averaged 15.1 points per game for Fenerbahce.
+On a new-look Phoenix team, he should get plenty of chances to contribute.

 Jaylen Clark, Minnesota Timberwolves

-The Timberwolves drafted Clark with the No. 53 pick in the 2023 draft, with the Wolves essentially redshirting him while he recovered from injury in 2023/24.
-Last year, his first in the league, Clark emerged as a reliable depth option, averaging 4.1 points across 13.1 minutes in 40 games.
+The Timberwolves selected Clark with the No. 53 pick in the 2023 draft, with the Wolves essentially redshirting him while he recovered from injury in 2023/24.
+Last year, in his first healthy NBA season, Clark emerged as a reliable depth option, averaging 4.1 points across 13.1 minutes in 40 games.

 Cam Spencer, Memphis Grizzlies

 Every opportunity he received, Spencer impressed for the Grizzlies and their G League affiliate.
-In just 10.1 minutes last year (25 appearances), Spencer averaged 4.2 points.
-In eight regular season G League games, Spencer averaged 23.5 points and 3.5 assists while shooting 53.8% from the field and 49.3% from three.
+In just 10.1 minutes per game last year (25 appearances), Spencer averaged 4.2 points.
+In eight regular season G League games, Spencer averaged 23.5 points and 3.5 assists while shooting 53.8% from the field and 49.3% on three-pointers.

-Memphis drafted Spencer last year with the No. 53 overall pick, and he played all of last year on a two-way deal.
-After standing out in their developmental system, Spencer was rewarded with a standard contract this offseason.
-Even though the Grizzlies are flush with rotation-caliber players, there could be an opportunity for Spencer to earn some bench minutes after the departure of Desmond Bane from the guard room.
+Memphis drafted Spencer last year with the No. 53 overall pick, and he spent all of last year on a two-way deal.
+After standing out in their developmental system, the second-year guard was rewarded with a standard contract this offseason.
+Even though the Grizzlies are flush with rotation-caliber players, there could be an opportunity for Spencer to earn some bench minutes following the departure of Desmond Bane.

 Definitely going to miss Luka.
 Dude plays with constant energy and heart, and is quite talented offensively.
 Defense needs a lot of work, but he absolutely deserves my more playing time.
 I don’t like the Celtics, but I’ll be rooting for him and Josh.